-If you do not mail in a registration form in advance, please e-mail or call the Training Director to let her know if you are planning to enroll in a class and will be bringing your registration, payment, and vaccination records with you the first day.
+If you do not complete an electronic form or mail in a printed form in advance, please e-mail or call the Training Director to let her know if you are planning to enroll in a class and will be bringing your registration, payment, and vaccination records with you the first day.
 This allows the Training Director to know whether or not a class will have enough--or too many--students, and make the proper adjustments.

 If you have any problems with the registration form, or have any questions regarding classes, please contact Training Director Barbara Davis using the e-mail form at the bottom of this page or calling her at (407) 719-1219.

 You can reserve the building for practice, but you must contact the Training Director and get approval.
 Appropriate fees will apply.
 Reservations are on a first come, first served basis.

 AKC S.T.A.R.
 Puppy Class: (For puppies 8 to 18 weeks of age.)
 Our first night will consist of orientation without puppies.
 Puppies MUST be on a vaccination protocol appropriate for their age; owners need to provide dated documentation showing same from their veterinarian.
 Our seven week class addresses critical periods of behavior, basic manners, socialization, puppy handling, confidence and trust building, bite inhibition, housebreaking, behavior issues, grooming, nutrition, and tricks.
 Weekly handouts are provided covering various important topics.
 Click here to read more about the Puppy S.T.A.R.
 Program in a brochure posted on the AKC Website.